-- 1. Complete the Enforcement Request Form. - 2.
-Submit completed Enforcement Request Form to the Principal for approval, and - 3.
-Contractor submits the approved Enforcement Request Form to the relevant Police Road Policing Unit (RPU) for decision.
+- 1. Follow the speed management planning process as per the requirements of Section A2 of Appendix A. - 2.
+Prepare documents as per the requirements of Section A3 of Appendix A. - 3.
+When all recommended speed management measures as per Appendix A are considered exhausted or not feasible, complete the Enforcement Request Form. - 4.
+Submit completed Enforcement Request Form and supporting documents to the Principal for approval, and - 5.
+If directed by the Principal, Contractor submits the approved Enforcement Request Form to the relevant Highway Patrol Unit (HPU) for decision.

-B2.2 Enforcement decision (by Road Policing Unit, RPU)
+B2.2 Enforcement decision (by Principal or HPU)